 Figure 10: Recession Time Series

-For this analysis, I will use the Fed Chair as a proxy for the FOMC composition.
+For this analysis, I will use the Fed Chair as a proxy for the FOMC composition (Figure 11).
 In future papers, it might be worthwhile to explore the individual members of FOMC and how their composition has changed over time (Federal Reserve, 2023).